Penn State Student-Athletes Continue to Surpass National Averages for Academic Progress

-Four Penn State squads earned perfect multi-year APR scores of 1,000: field hockey, women's cross country, women's golf and women's tennis.
-The average multi-year APR score for Penn State's 29 varsity teams is 983, well above the Division I average of 973, according to the NCAA.
+Six Penn State squads earned perfect multi-year APR scores of 1,000: field hockey, men's cross country, women's cross country, women's golf, men's tennis and women's tennis.
+The average multi-year APR score for Penn State's 29 varsity teams is 984, easily above the Division I average of 974, according to the NCAA.

-The NCAA released data from the 2010-11 academic year as the eighth set of results in the Academic Progress Rate (APR), a formula introduced as part of the Division I Academic Performance Program.
-The NCAA released sport specific data for 2010-11 to each institution, as well as the most recent four years of collected data that is used to determine a rolling four-year (multi-year) APR score for all athletic teams to provide a meaningful assessment of a team's academic performance.
+The NCAA released data from the 2011-12 academic year as the ninth set of results in the Academic Progress Rate (APR), a formula introduced as part of the Division I Academic Performance Program.
+The NCAA released sport specific data for 2011-12 to each institution, as well as the most recent four years of collected data that is used to determine a rolling four-year (multi-year) APR score for all athletic teams to provide a meaningful assessment of a team's academic performance.

-- The Penn State field hockey, women's cross country, women's golf, and women's tennis teams earned perfect APR scores of 1000;
+- The Penn State field hockey, men's cross country, women's cross country, women's golf, men's tennis and women's tennis teams earned perfect APR scores of 1000;

 Penn State academic standards (Faculty Senate Policy 67-00) are higher than both the NCAA and Big Ten standards and are reflected in the APR reporting to the NCAA.
 Penn State student-athletes must have a higher grade point average than the NCAA and Big Ten minimum after their first through fifth semesters.

-Penn State student-athletes, who have captured 32 Big Ten Championships during the past seven years and are tied for a nation's-best 11 NCAA titles since March 2007, consistently have been among the nation's most successful in earning their degrees.
+Penn State student-athletes, who won a school record 11 conference championships in 2012-13, including eight Big Ten titles, consistently have been among the nation's most successful in earning their degrees.
 Among some of the recent academic accomplishments are:

-- Among the 2004-05 entering freshman class, 80 percent of Penn State student-athletes earned degrees within six years, well above the 65 percent average for all Division I institutions, and second-highest to Northwestern (85) among Big Ten schools, according to the 2011 NCAA data.
+- Among the 2005-06 entering freshman class, 80 percent of Penn State student-athletes earned degrees within six years, well above the 65 percent average for all Division I institutions, according to the NCAA.